This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Along with that was a big breakfast, snacks along the way and social hour with food before dinner.
-They even made a cake (made on a camp stove!) on last day.
+Along with that was a big breakfast, snacks along the way, and a social hour with food before dinner.
+They even made a cake (made on a camp stove!) on the last day.

 I wouldn’t call the food restaurant quality, but what they pulled off, having to haul everything they needed on their backs, was astounding.

-Fact or Fiction #5: Machu Picchu is one of the most astonishing, spiritual site that you are likely to ever encounter.
+Fact or Fiction #5: Machu Picchu is one of the most astonishing, spiritual sites that you are likely to ever encounter.

 You’ve all seen the trophy Machu Picchu photo – and I truly treasure mine.

 The fact is that the famous lost city has been found by the masses.
 On the day we were there it was absolutely packed.

 There are several almost equally impressive sites that you will see along the way, in addition to Cusco’s much less crowded Sacsayhuaman.

 The two thousand-pound stones that are tightly joined together so much so that you can’t fit a knife between them are an impressive awe-inspiring sight.

 Don’t get me wrong, I still recommend making the trek and seeing the historic site.
 Although some would disagree and proclaim that they and hated their experience visiting Machu Picchu.

 I have to say overall that my favorite vision along the way was watching the city come into focus early in the morning as the fog cleared after passing through the sun gate on the last day.
 It’s pretty spectacular.